Bacon Wrapped Stuffed Wild Duck Breasts

 • 8 boneless skinless duck breasts

-• 8 Monterey jack cheese sticks, about 1/4 inch thick sticks cut from block cheese
+• 8 Monterey Jack cheese sticks, about ¼-inch thick

-• 4 bacon slices, cut in half vertically
+• 4 bacon slices, cut in half lengthwise

 • 4 slices of prosciutto, cut in half lengthwise

-• 4 serrano or jalapeno peppers, cut in half lengthwise
+• 4 serrano or jalapeno peppers, halved lengthwise

 • 1 small white onion, thinly sliced